 No reply, but her head listed to the side, like she was fatigued from the weight of her own emotions.

 "Is this your salvation?"
 I yelled.
 "Running away from your past?
 You're better than me though!
 You're stronger!
 And it's okay to let people help you sometimes!
 Just like Sakura and Sonozaki did!
 Let me be the next person who saves you!"

 A chuckle.
 Two chuckles.
 Then a cackle.

-"Madonna," she said, gazing onwards, "Cardinal, Eucalyptus, Requiem, Ad Infinitum—those are the five DeLightful founder's monikers.
-Only Madonna and Cardinal still walk amongst us, while the others succumbed to their dogmas."
+"Madonna," she stated.
+Her gaze was fixed beyond the shimmering water.
+"Cardinal, Eucalyptus, Requiem, Ad Infinitum—those are the five DeLightful founder's monikers.
+Only Cardinal still walks amongst us, while the others succumbed to their dogmas."

-Noriko's moved on already, and that's how it should be; that's what I sacrificed almost everything for.
+The urge to confess everything was hard to resist.
+Noriko's moved on already, and that's how it should be—that's what I sacrificed almost everything for.

-"Listen," I said, "I won't tell you to stop believing in your ideals, so let's just try a fresh start, 'k?"
+"Listen," I said, "I won't tell you to stop believing in your ideals; let's just try a fresh start, 'k?"
 My hand reached towards her shoulder.